Super Rugby AUS

-The Super Rugby AUS is a men's rugby union round-robin competition organised by Rugby Australia (RA).
+The Super Rugby AUS (SRA) is a men's rugby union round-robin competition organised by Rugby Australia (RA).
 Established in 2025, it is the second-highest level of professional rugby in the country, behind Super Rugby.

-Background
+Background and history

 Australia, unlike its "Tri-Nations" partners New Zealand and South Africa, has never had a consistent national professional rugby union competition below Super Rugby.

 In 2012, player Luke Morahan called for a national club competition as a means of bridging the gap between the semi-professional competitions in Sydney, Brisbane and the Australian Capital Territory, and Super Rugby.
 In 2014, a national professional club competition known as the National Rugby Championship (NRC) was formally established.
 Nine newly-created clubs played in a round-robin format across eight rounds, finishing with a four-team knockout stage to decide the season winners.
 The NRC was praised for improving Australia's player depth.
 However, in 2020, following the COVID-19 pandemic, the competition was disbanded.

 In 2023, CEO Tony Lewis told The Sydney Morning Herald that an Australian third-tier competition was a necessity, stating: "All the Super coaches [in Australia] who participated in that third-tier comp [the NRC] that was running before COVID... all waxed lyrical about how good a competition it was and the number of coaches that come through it, and the number of S+C coaches [strength and conditioning], the number of analysts, the number of players.
 So it's just not about players, it's about coaches, about analysts, about physios.
 If you're not preparing them for the next level, the jump is horrendous.
 The first time you do economics, they do needs and wants."